PS2Sanctuary/Sanctuary.SoeProtocol/docs/README.md

     - The `SessionId` must be a randomly generated number.
     - The `UdpLength` field is typically 512 (bytes).
-    - The `Protocol` field describes the application protocol that the client wishes to proxy over this session.
+    - The `ApplicationProtocol` field describes the application protocol that the client wishes to proxy over this session.
       Using PlanetSide 2 as an example, this might be `LoginUdp_X` or `ExternalGatewayApi_X`.

 2. If the server decides to accept the session, it must respond with a `SessionResponse` packet.